neoforged/.github/primers/1.21.11/index.md

         - `BLOCK_OR_ITEM` - A special case that causes the model manager to check both the item and block atlas.
         - `specialBlockModelRenderer` now returns the raw renderer instead of a supplied value.
 - `net.minecraft.data.AtlasIds#ITEMS` - The item atlas identifier.
+- `net.minecraft.world.level.block.LeavesBlock#setCutoutLeaves` - Sets whether the leaves is using cutout rendering.

 ## Gizmos